TahaAkhlaq/ECE393/README.md

 * **Team-Based Collaboration** – Working in design teams to troubleshoot, document, and present circuit results with engineering precision.
 * **Professional Communication** – Writing detailed lab-style documentation and giving technical presentations to communicate design intent and results clearly.

-By the end of this course, students gain confidence in taking a circuit from concept to working prototype, validating design goals through both simulation and experiment.

 ---

 ## Learning Objectives